Standing Rules

 These standing rules of the Women Archivists Section shall serve as a supplement to the SAA Section Bylaws, which govern all SAA sections.
 Please refer to Section IX.
 Sections of the SAA Governance Manual for information on membership, section election procedures, reporting requirements, and more.

-There will also be a steering committee comprised of the two co-chairs and from five to seven other SAA members in good standing.
+There will also be a steering committee comprised of the Vice Chair, Chair, and Immediate Past Chair and from five to seven other SAA members in good standing.
 The steering committee will have broad geographic representation.
-Each co-chair will serve on the steering committee for one year after her term as co-chair.
 The section members will elect the remaining steering committee to serve three-year terms.
 A Council liaison will also serve on the steering committee.

 Working Groups may be established as needed.